missionpinball/mpf-docs/hardware/host_computer.rst

 The best host computer is the one that you already have. :) Seriously, if you have something laying around, just start using it.
 You can always change it out later.
-BTWwe've received a few questions from people wanting to use Mac Minis.
-As we've mentioned elsewhere, it's really hard to get MPF running on a Mac, so if you have a Mac Mini then by all means use it, but just install Windows or Linux on it instead of Mac OS X. There's nothing you get from OS X that you don't have with other platforms in terms of MPF.
-(Except for the headaches.
-You get headaches with OS X with MPF.)
+BTW, we've received a few questions from people wanting to use Mac Minis.